George Simons

-All lawsuits have a period by which you're required to answer.
-Under Indiana's debt collection laws, you only have 20 days to file an Answer with the court after you're served the Summons and Complaint.
+Start my Answer.In Indiana, you only have 20 days to file an Answer with the court after you're served the Summons and Complaint.
+Indiana Civil Procedure Rule 6(C) states:

-When you receive a summons, you may not know what to do or who to call.
+When you receive a Summons, you may not know what to do or who to call.
 You may not be able to afford an attorney to represent you in court.
 But if you do nothing, it will snowball.
-Filing an answer gives you a fighting chance, and your suit may even be dismissed.
+Filing a written Answer gives you a fighting chance, and your case may even be dismissed.

-Without a response from you, the judgment goes forward, a creditor can seize your bank account, garnish your wages, and attach a lien on your home to recoup the money you owe, and then some.
-You'll owe whatever the plaintiff says you owe, and at that point, there's little you can do about it.
+Without a response from you, the court may enter a default judgment against you, which gives the creditor the ability to seize your bank account, garnish your wages, and attach a lien on your home to recoup the money you owe.
+You'll owe whatever the plaintiff says you owe (plus interest), and at that point, there's little you can do about it.
+This is why it's so important to respond within 20 days to give yourself a fighting chance.

 It's important to pay attention to the time limit for response, which we mentioned earlier is 20 days.
 If you don't respond within the 20-day period, you will automatically lose your case by default judgment.
-This opens the door to a legal judgment against you and everything that goes along with it.
-But there's no reason why you have to let this happen.
+This opens the door to further financial problems.
+But there's no reason you have to let this happen.

 It may seem a little daunting at first, but follow the instructions we've given and it will make sense to you.